dusk-network/dusk-blockchain/overview.md

 structure and looking for opportunities to contribute to the project, and to help with the long term arc of migrating away from Go to Rust.

+## Top level and repo related documents that don't fit elsewhere

 [README.md](./README.md) The readme.
 Contains very basic getting started and pointers to other info.